zpaolo11x/Arcadeflow-AM-Theme/README.md

 - "Context Menu Button" : Setup the button to use to recall game info and actions context menu
 - "Theme Color" : Setup theme color
 - "Blurred Logo Shadow" : Use blurred logo artwork shadow (works only in layout_noshader.nut)
+- "Smooth gradient snap" : Fades the artwork behind the game logo to its average color
 - "Enable New Game Indicator" : Games not played are marked with a glyph
 - "Custom Background Image" : Insert custom background art path
 - "Search string entry method" : Use keyboard or on-screen keys to enter search string